 Air passenger rights in the event of a strike

-Air passengers affected by a strike are not entitled to compensation.
+Air passengers affected by a strike are in general not entitled to compensation.
 But in accordance with the EU Regulation, they are entitled to food and refreshments as well as alternative transport as soon as possible.

 Is my flight affected by the strike?